zitengzhang21/2026Spring5240/README.md

 - story-to-audio generation

 The current version is suitable as a polished storytelling prototype and can be further extended with quiz features, vocabulary cards, or more interactive storytelling options in the future.
+*Codex was used to assist in the development of this webpage, primarily to create the sidebar on the left and implement text segmentation, thereby enhancing the app's functionality.